joeduffy/joeduffy.github.io/_posts/2018-06-18-hello-pulumi.md

 shifted" these same VMs into the cloud.
 And it worked, because we got the boundaries approximately correct.

-Expressing the relationships between container-based microservices, serverless functions, and fine-grained hosted services using this same style of configuration has led to incredible accidental complexity.
+Expressing the relationships between container-based microservices, serverless functions, and fine-grained hosted services using this same style of configuration has led to significant accidental complexity.
 Turning an application into a distributed system can't be an afterthought.
 The cloud, it turns out, pervades your architecture and design.
 And the way that we know how to best express architecture and design in our programs is using code, written in real programming languages with abstractions, reuse, and great tooling.